lindar-open/well-rested-client/README.md

 ```

-- support for custom date serializers and deserializers and date formats:
+**Support for custom date serializers and deserializers and date formats:**

 Set date format (please note, the date format **overrides** any set serializers and deserializers):
 ``` java